Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: GARDEN Data Inspection and Sample Selection

 \subsection{Sample selection}

 The GARDEN Survey Team has reduced the NIRSpec MSA data and produced data cubes for each of the 56 GARDEN galaxies (Kassin et al., in preparation).
 From these, we select a galaxy subsample where direct abundance analysis is feasible.
-We inspected all GARDEN galaxies data cubes initially with the {\it jdaviz}\footnote{JDADF Developers, et al. Jdaviz. v4.4.1, Zenodo, 26 Sept.
-2025, https://doi.org/10.5281/zenodo.17211099.} routine {\it cubeviz} to look at the galaxy images in the light of the prominent emission lines.
+We inspected all GARDEN galaxies data cubes initially with the {\it jdaviz} \citep{jdaviz_zenodo} routine {\it cubeviz} to look at the galaxy images in the light of the prominent emission lines.
 We then extract 1D, rest-frame spectra for the whole galaxies.
 We reassess the redshifts using the detection of strong unequivocal emission lines, such as the H$\beta$--[\ion{O}{3}] group.
 The measurements for direct oxygen abundance analysis include detecting the lines with a reasonable S/N ratio (e.g., above 3), and measuring their fluxes, of: (1) two or more Balmer lines, to measure the Balmer decrement and studying local extinction; (2) the strong metal lines emitted by the O$^{+}$ and O$^{2+}$ ions; (3) the auroral and corresponding nebular line pairs for electron temperature diagnostics; and (4) the diagnostic doublet for electron density determination.
 The ability to measure direct abundances is usually limited by the S/N ratio of the auroral lines, which are much fainter than other emission lines.

 A general list of the diagnostic lines to search for in galaxies depends on the spectral range and the galaxy redshifts.
 Table~\ref{diagnostic} includes such diagnostic lines to search for in the GARDEN survey.
 In the Table, we list the excited ion, the line identification and rest-frame wavelength in the air (in \AA), the type of line emitted (i.e., whether it is a recombination line, RL, or a collisionally-excited line, CEL, and if it is an auroral or nebular CEL line), and the physical nebular parameter(s) that the line is diagnosing.
 The temperature diagnostics in the Table include the auroral lines for ions in ground configuration $p^2$.
 The [\ion{O}{2}] and [\ion{S}{2}] temperature diagnostics lines for ground configuration $p^3$ are not available in the GARDEN sample.